Hubbitus/container-php-apache-kafka/README.md

 # Container with apache httpd and php (7.4, 8.0) with kafka (librdkafka) support

-Different versions of PHP see in separate branches.
+Different versions of PHP present in separate branches.
 The `master` branch will contain teh last version, 8.0 for now.

 Container is based on [pimcore/pimcore](https://hub.docker.com/r/pimcore/pimcore)